G-Core/product-documentation/documentation/waap/waap-policies/behavioral-waf.md

 ---
 # Behavioral WAF

-The Web Application and API Protection (WAAP) includes a Behavioral WAF policy that helps prevent malicious attacks on your websites.
-The policy contains a set of sophisticated user behavior and reputation analysis rules, which inspect the traffic and defend your website against such threats as spamming or brute force attacks.
+The Web Application and API Protection (WAAP) includes a Behavioral WAF policy group that helps prevent malicious attacks on your websites.
+The policy group contains a set of sophisticated user behavior and reputation analysis policies, which inspect the traffic and defend your website against such threats as spamming or brute force attacks.

-## Configure policy rules
+## Configure policy group

-You can review the Advanced API protection policy and enable or disable its rules in the Gcore Customer Portal:
+You can review the Advanced API protection policy group and enable or disable its policies in the Gcore Customer Portal:

 1\.
 Navigate to **WAAP** > **Domains**.